LivePersonInc/knowledge-center-archive/pages/documents/newAgentWorkspace/chat-users.md

 ## Blended accounts

 For brands that have live chat agents accepting messaging conversations as well - please note that the workspaces will now be seperate.
 Agents who handle chat conversations as well as messaging will need to continue working from the existing workspace.
-It is possible to have agents with separate logins handling both messaging and chat conversations in separate shifts.
 For more information on blended accounts, please [click here](/messaging-agents-blended-accounts.html).